dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use TR.

    VALID_BEG
      Specify a begin time for valid times for use in the analysis.
 This is the starting date in the format set in the VALID_TIME_FMT.
 It is named accordingly to the value set for LOOP_BY.
-However, in StatAnalysis, it is named accordingly to the value set for PLOT_TIME.Seereference "subsec:SC_Timing_Control_Looping-by-Valid" for more information.
+However, in StatAnalysis, it is named accordingly to the value set for PLOT_TIME.
+See reference :ref:`Looping by Valid Time<Looping by Valid Time>` for more information.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:*  Varies

    VALID_END
      Specify an end time for valid times for use in the analysis.
 This is the ending date in the format set in the VALID_TIME_FMT.
-It is named accordingly to the value set for LOOP_BY.Seereference "subsec:SC_Timing_Control_Looping-by-Valid" for more information.
+It is named accordingly to the value set for LOOP_BY.
+See reference :ref:`Looping by Valid Time<Looping by Valid Time>` for more information.

      | *Used by:*  All
      | *Family:*  [config]